Triratna Controversy FAQ

 Read the Letter from Triratna’s College of Public Preceptors laying out ways forward in the wake of the recent renewal of interest in these issues.

-- Why did Sangharakshita wait until he thought he might be dying to make
+Why did Sangharakshita wait until he thought he might be dying to make his confessional statement?

-Sangharakshita hasn’t said as much over the years as some people would have liked about controversy around his sexual activity.
-In a 2009 interview with Subhuti and Mahamati, published as ‘Conversations with Bhante’, he does talk about his sexual relations, including indicating some regret in some cases.
+Sangharakshita did not say as much over the years as some people would have liked about controversy around his sexual activity.
+In a 2009 interview with Subhuti and Mahamati, published as ‘Conversations with Bhante’, he did talk about his sexual relations, including indicating some regret in some cases.
 Again, some people felt this did not go far enough.

-He has since made it clear that his Statement includes some of his sexual activity, but also that it is not limited to that.
-It is a public recognition by him that some of his actions, particularly in the last 50 years since the founding of Triratna, have “hurt, harmed or upset fellow Buddhists”.
-He is acknowledging and regretting this, and asking for forgiveness from anyone affected, including those who are not Buddhist.
+He later made it clear that his Statement included some of his sexual activity, but also that it was not limited to that.
+It was a public recognition by him that some of his actions, particularly in the last 50 years since the founding of Triratna, had “hurt, harmed or upset fellow Buddhists”.
+He was acknowledging and regretting this, and asking for forgiveness from anyone affected, including those who were not Buddhist.

-The Adhisthana kula is taking a lead on engaging with a Restorative reconciliation process and will be employing a qualified person from outside Triratna to help with this.
-Given his age and poor state of health, the Kula think that any Restorative process involving Sangharakshita needs at least to start with others acting on his behalf.
-They are actively looking at how they might offer an opportunity to take part in this process to anyone with whom Sangharakshita had sexual relations and who wants to engage with it.
-This will be determined with the help of the independent person directing the Restorative process itself.
+The Adhisthana kula took a lead in engaging with a Restorative reconciliation process and employed an expert from outside Triratna to help with this.
+The Kula felt that given Sangharakshita’s age and poor state of health, any Restorative process involving him needed at least to start with others acting on his behalf.
+They looked actively at how they might offer an opportunity to take part in this process to anyone with whom Sangharakshita had sexual relations and who wanted to engage with it.
+This was to be determined with the help of the independent person directing the Restorative process itself.

-- I’ve heard there are allegations of sex with 16 year-olds.
-Was this
+I’ve heard there are allegations of sex with 16 year-olds.
+Was this Sangharakshita or others?

-None of the men Sangharakshita had sexual relations with was under 18.
+None of the men Sangharakshita had sexual relations with in the FWBO was under 18, though we know of one man unconnected with the FWBO who says he had sexual relations with Sangharakshita in 1967 when he was 17.
 See question 17 above.

 One man has given an account of sex with an ex-Order member at Croydon Buddhist Centre between approximately 1986 and 1988, when he was approximately 16-19 years old.
 In regard to this, both Croydon’s Safeguarding officer and Triratna’s overall Safeguarding officer have followed Safeguarding procedures, with his agreement.